-On behalf of the School Board and the dedicated teachers and staff of Miami-Dade County Public Schools (M-DCPS), I would like to welcome you and your child to the 2023-2024 school year.
-Students enrolled in M-DCPS can expect to receive a world-class education in an "A"-rated school district.
-M-DCPS celebrates students' unique abilities while fostering curiosity and creativity in a safe and secure learning environment, making it your best choice in education.
+On behalf of the School Board and the dedicated teachers and staff of Miami-Dade County Public Schools (M-DCPS), welcome to the 2024-2025 school year.
+Students enrolled in M-DCPS can expect to receive a world-class education in an "A" rated school district.
+M-DCPS celebrates students' unique abilities while fostering curiosity and creativity in a safe and secure learning environment.
+We commit to being the best educational choice for students and families across the District.

 This Parent/Student Handbook outlines the major policies, procedures, and expectations that guide student life in our District.
-I encourage you to familiarize yourself and your children with its contents as students are expected to conduct themselves in accordance with the information and guidelines contained herein.
-We have made every effort to ensure that this handbook contains the most up-to-date and accurate information.
+Please familiarize yourself and your children with its contents as students are expected to conduct themselves according to the information and guidelines contained herein.
+We have made every effort to ensure that this handbook contains up-to-date and accurate information.
 However, please note that changes or updates may occur throughout the school year.
-In such cases, we will communicate any revisions promptly to keep you well-informed.
+In such cases, we will promptly communicate any revisions to you.

-It is also my hope that you and your child will avail yourselves of the numerous resources we provide.
-As a parent/guardian, you are a vital partner in your child's education and are welcome to actively participate in school and district functions.
-I encourage you to stay connected by downloading the M-DCPS mobile application on your mobile device and by following us on social media (Twitter @mdcps, Facebook at Miami Schools, or Instagram @miamischools).
+I hope that you and your child will take advantage of the many resources provided by M-DCPS.
+As a parent/guardian, you are a vital partner in your child's education and are encouraged to actively participate in school and District functions.
+Please stay connected by downloading the M-DCPS mobile application and following us on social media (X @mdcps, Facebook at Miami Schools, or Instagram @miamischools).
 For more information regarding specific resources and activities at your child's school, please contact the school directly and ensure that the school's staff is provided with your most updated contact information.